standardnotes/docs/docs/self-hosting/legacy-migration.md

 ### Database from Docker setup

-In order to create a database dump type in the command line:
+In order to create a database dump, use the following command:

    ```bash
    $ docker exec your_db_container_id sh -c 'exec mysqldump your_database_name -uroot -p"your_password"' > ./dbdump.sql